 Are a rural mail carrier who received a qualified reimbursement

-Keep these items for expenses incurred to support the deductions you claim:
+Keep these items to support the deductions you claim:

 You should also keep a mileage log to track your mileage for the year.
-For each trip, log the:
+For each trip, log these: